chrisant996/clink/docs/clink.md

 `"@"`  | Do standard completion, and list all possible completions if there is more than one and partial completion is not possible. | `complete` (when the `show-all-if-unmodified` config variable is set)
 `"%"`  | Do menu completion (cycle through possible completions). | `menu-complete` or `old-menu-complete`

 The return value is a table with the input matches filtered as desired.
 The match filter function can remove matches, but cannot add matches (use a match generator instead).
 If only one match remains after filtering, then many commands will insert the match without displaying it.
-This makes it possible to spawn a process (such as <a href="https://github.com/junegunn/fzf">fzf</a>) to perform enhanced completion by interactively filtering the matches and keeping only one selected match.
+This makes it possible to spawn a process (such as [fzf](https://github.com/junegunn/fzf)) to perform enhanced completion by interactively filtering the matches and keeping only one selected match.

 ```lua
 #INCLUDE [examples\ex_fzf.lua]